notes for authors

 Authors publishing in the journal may be asked to review articles submitted to the journal.

-An author who believes that an article has been unjustifiably treated by the Co-editor may appeal initially to one of the Editors for a new review and, finally, to the Editor-in-chief of IUCr Journals if the author is still aggrieved by the decision.
-The initial appeal must be made within three months of rejection of the article.
+An author who believes that an article has been unjustifiably treated by the Co-editor may appeal initially to one of the Main Editors for a new review and, finally, to the Editor-in-chief of IUCr Journals if still aggrieved by the decision.
+The initial appeal should be made within three months of rejection of the article.
 The decision of the Editor-in-chief is final.

 Authors will not be asked to transfer copyright to the IUCr, but will instead be asked to agree during article submission to an open-access licence.
 This licence is identical to the Creative Commons Attribution (CC-BY) Licence.
 Details of author rights can be found at https://journals.iucr.org/services/authorrights.html.